Belted Galloway

 The Belted Galloway is a traditional Scottish breed of beef cattle.
-It derives from the Galloway cattle of the Galloway region of south-western Scotland, and was established as a separate breed in 1921.
+It derives from the Galloway stock of the Galloway region of south-western Scotland, and was established as a separate breed in 1921.
 It is adapted to living on the poor upland pastures and windswept moorlands of the region.
-The exact origin of the breed is unclear, although the white belt for which they are named, and which distinguishes the breed from black Galloway cattle, is often surmised to be the result of cross-breeding with the similarly-coloured Dutch Lakenvelder breed.
+The exact origin of the breed is unclear, although the white belt for which they are named, and which distinguishes the breed from black Galloway cattle, is often surmised to be the result of cross-breeding with the similarly coloured Dutch Lakenvelder.

-The cattle are reared principally for beef; they may also be kept for ornament or for conservation grazing or vegetation management.
+The cattle are reared principally for beef; they may also be kept for ornament or for conservation grazing (vegetation management).

 History

-The Belted Galloway derives from the traditional Galloway cattle of the Galloway region of south-western Scotland, which in turn form part of a broader group of traditional Scottish cattle including the Aberdeen Angus and Highland breeds.
-Galloways are most often black, but other colours occur; the white-belted or white-middled Galloway was one of them.
-The origin of the white belt is unknown; it is thought to have resulted from some cross-breeding with Dutch Lakenvelder cattle in the seventeenth century.
+The Belted Galloway derives from the traditional Galloway stock of the Galloway region of south-western Scotland, which in turn form part of a broader group of traditional Scottish cattle including the Aberdeen Angus and Highland breeds.
+The Galloway is most often black, but other colours occur; the white-belted or white-middled Galloway was one of them.
+The origin of the white belt is unknown; it is thought to have resulted from some cross-breeding with the Dutch Lakenvelder in the seventeenth century.

 From 1852, both Aberdeen Angus and Galloways could be registered in a herd-book for polled cattle.
 A separate Galloway herd-book was established in 1878.
-In 1921 a group of breeders set up the Dun and Belted Galloway Association, which – as the name suggests – registered both belted and dun-coloured Galloway cattle; its first herd-book was published in 1922.
+In 1921 a group of breeders set up the Dun and Belted Galloway Association, which – as the name suggests – registered both belted and dun-coloured animals; its first herd-book was published in 1922.
 In 1951 registration of non-belted dun cattle was discontinued, and the society changed its name to the Belted Galloway Society.
 It also maintains herd-books for the Red Galloway and the White Galloway.

 In the twentieth century the Belted Galloway was exported to many countries including Australia, Brazil, Canada, France, Germany, the Netherlands, New Zealand and the United States.
-Breed societies were started in New Zealand in 1948, in the USA in 1951, and in Australia in 1975.
+Breed societies were started in New Zealand in 1948, in the United States in 1951, and in Australia in 1975.

 Like other breeds, the Belted Galloway suffered heavily during the epidemic of foot-and-mouth disease in the British Isles in 2001, and a substantial part of the total population was lost.
 By 2007, numbers had recovered to the point where it could be removed from the endangered native breed watchlist of the Rare Breeds Survival Trust; in the same year the global breed population was listed by the FAO as "not at risk".
 In 2012, there were approximately 3,500 registered breeding cows in the United Kingdom.

 In 2022 it was listed by the American Livestock Conservancy as "watch"; in 2015 the total number in the United States was reported to be 1468.